Your Good Girl's Gonna Go Bad

-Your Good Girl's Gonna Go Bad is a studio album by American country artist Tammy Wynette.
+Your Good Girl's Gonna Go Bad is the debut studio album by American country artist Tammy Wynette.
 It was released in May 1967 and contained ten tracks.
 The majority of the album was a collection of cover tunes Wynette recorded, including songs by George Jones, Loretta Lynn and Jeannie Seely.
 Several new songs were also part of the project.
 It was the debut studio album of Wynette's career and included two singles: "Apartment No. 9" and "Your Good Girl's Gonna Go Bad".
 The latter became Wynette's first chart success, climbing into the top five of the American country chart.
 The album itself reached the American country LP's chart in 1967.
 The album later received a positive review from AllMusic, which gave it a five-star rating.

 Background, recording and content

 In 1965, Tammy Wynette moved to Nashville, Tennessee with her three children in hopes of finding a recording contract.
 Second husband, Don Chapel, had attempted to secure his wife a recording contract but was turned down by the Decca, Hickory, Kapp and Musicor labels.
 As a last resort, a friend helped her schedule a meeting with a new producer named Billy Sherrill.
 Impressed by her talents, he signed her to Epic Records in 1966.
 With Sherrill serving as her producer, the pair began recording what came to be her debut studio album, which would later be titled Your Good Girl's Gonna Go Bad.
 The sessions began in September 1966 and were recorded at the Columbia Studios located in Nashville.
 The remainder of the album's sessions were complete in January 1967.

 The album contained a total of ten tracks.
 Six of the album's songs were previously released singles by other country artists that Wynette covered: David Houston's "Almost Persuaded", Loretta Lynn's "Don't Come Home A-Drinkin' (With Lovin' on Your Mind)", Jeannie Seely's "Don't Touch Me", George Jones's "Walk Through This World with Me", Jack Greene's "There Goes My Everything" and Bobby Austin's "Apartment No. 9".
 Wynette also covered Dolly Parton's at-the-time unreleased track "I Wound Easy", originally recorded by Parton in 1966 but released in 1970 on Parton's compilation album, "As Long As I Love".
 Wynette's track however bears a different title, adding "(But I Heal Fast)" to the end of the title.
 Remaining tracks were original cuts, such as "Send Me No Roses", "I'm Not Mine to Give" and the Sherrill-Glenn Sutton-penned title track.